 GRANTS FOR ARTS PROJECTS: Program Description

-“The Arts . . . belong to all the people of the United States.” *
+“The Arts . . . belong to all the people of the United States.” –1965 Enabling Legislation for the National Endowment for the Arts in the National Foundation on the Arts and the Humanities Act of 1965

 Grants for Arts Projects

-We welcome applications from a variety of eligible organizations, including first-time applicants; from organizations serving communities of all sizes, including rural and urban areas; and from organizations with small, medium, or large operating budgets.
+We welcome applications from a variety of eligible organizations, including first-time applicants; from organizations serving rural, urban, suburban, and tribal communities of all sizes; and from organizations with small, medium, or large operating budgets.

-Projects may be small, medium, or large; existing or new; and may take place in any part of the nation’s 50 states, the District of Columbia, and U.S. jurisdictions.
+Projects may be small, medium, or large, and may take place in any part of the nation’s 50 states, the District of Columbia, and U.S. jurisdictions.
 A project may consist of one or more specific events or activities; it may be a new initiative or part of your organization’s regular season or activities.
 Organizations that undertake a single short-term program in a year could apply for that event, or they could identify certain components (such as the presentation of a particular artist and the associated activities) as their project.
-Organizations may apply for any or all phases of a project, from its planning through its implementation.
+Organizations may apply for any or all phases of a project, from planning through implementation.
 A project should not encompass all of an organization’s activities or costs in a given year.
+The NEA does not fund general operating support.

 Grants range from $10,000 to $100,000.
 All grants require a nonfederal cost share or match of at least 1 to 1.
-In the past few years, a majority of the agency's grants have been for amounts less than $25,000.
 In addition, designated local arts agencies eligible to subgrant may request cost share/matching grants ranging from $30,000 to $150,000 for subgranting programs in the Local Arts Agencies discipline.

 Areas of Particular Interest

 The NEA is committed to diversity, equity, inclusion, and accessibility, and fostering mutual respect for the diverse beliefs and values of all individuals and groups.
-We encourage projects that address any of the following:
+We encourage projects that seek to accomplish any of the following:

 • Elevate artists as integral and essential to a healthy and vibrant society.